gnhq-info/gnhq-parser/gnhq.info/readme.txt

 2. for authorization - put const AUTH_NEEDED in webinclude.php and make your own auth in auth.php

-3. For parser tasks if using cache - give web server user write access to directory php/ParserIKData/Cache/
+3. For parser tasks if using cache - give web server user write access to directories php/ParserIKData/SrcCache/Gateway php/ParserIKData/SrcCache/Web

 4. Error logs are put into file php/log/error.log